LouisJackman/language-x/README.md

 * The `embed` keyword allows classes to embed other classes.
 This just takes all methods of a class and hoists them to the top level of the class itself.
-  Fields must still be accessed via the field itself, however.
 * If multiple embeds embed a method of the same signature, the earliest one takes priority.
 This is to follow the first-takes-priority system characteristics of MRO in inheritance, and to avoid backwards-compatibility